Table of Contents

 What are the Risk Factors that Contribute to Gum Disease?

-Plaque, which is a form of bacterial build-up on teeth, is the primary cause of gum disease.
-However, other factors can contribute to periodontal problems.
-These include:
+Plaque, a bacterial film that builds up on teeth, is the primary cause of gum disease.
+Several other factors can increase your risk:

 ASD_gum problem